flipz357/AMR-World/README.md

 If not mentioned otherwise, tools are all in Python.

+### Annotation and Visualization

+(Usually) GUI-based tools for creating, saving, and showing AMRs

+- [metamorphosed](https://github.com/Orange-OpenSource/metamorphosed), [📜](https://aclanthology.org/2023.isa-1.4/): graphical editor to edit Abstract Meaning Representations graphs

 ### Parsing & generation

 These are tools for generating AMRs from text (parsing), or generating text from AMR (generation).

 - [amrlib](https://github.com/bjascob/amrlib): Many pre-trained (English) models for parsing and generation.